-This year, Elifar secured Corporate Sponsorship of £11,000.
-These donations are specifically targeted at covering our essential administration and governance costs as we strive to ensure that all donations go directly to disabled young people and their families.
+This year, Elifar secured Corporate Sponsorship of £12,000.
+This sponsorship is specifically targeted at covering our essential administration and governance costs as we strive to ensure that all our fund-raising and donations go directly to disabled children and young adults and their families.